Marion, Massachusetts: Government

+Marion was historically a Republican stronghold, and was the only municipality in Plymouth County to vote for Barry Goldwater over Lyndon B. Johnson in the 1964, even as Johnson won Massachusetts in a landslide due to Goldwater’s unpopularity in the Northeast.
+Today, however, Marion is much more liberal, in fact, it was the only town in the otherwise conservative South Coast region to vote for Kamala Harris by double digits.

 Education

 Marion is a member of the 2,700-student Old Rochester Regional School District.
 The town, along with Mattapoisett and Rochester, operate as a single school system with each town having its own school subcommittee.
 Marion operates the Sippican School for students from pre-kindergarten to grade 6.
 Seventh- and eighth-grade students attend Old Rochester Regional Junior High School, and high school students attend Old Rochester Regional High School.
 Both regional schools are located on Route 6 in Mattapoisett, just over the Marion town line.
 The high school competes in the South Coast Conference for athletics.
 Their mascot is the bulldog, and their colors are red, black, and white.
 The town's Thanksgiving Day football rival is Apponequet Regional High School, in Lakeville.
 Marion students may also choose to attend Upper Cape Cod Regional Technical School, a technical high school located in Bourne on the Cape side of the canal.

 The town is the site of Tabor Academy, a private academy serving grades 9–12.